darklaunch/darklaunch.com/blog/php-sql-query-class.md

+> Update: This is outdated, please use prepared statements / PHP Data Objects (PDO).

 http://code.google.com/p/class-query/

 Class Query makes it easy to run a query.
 Simply chain the query parameters with ->run(); as the last parameter.

 ```php
 // Basic select
 $q = new Query;